Man with a Camera

 Man with a Camera is an American television crime drama starring Charles Bronson as a war veteran turned photographer and investigator.
+It was broadcast on ABC from October 10, 1958, to February 29, 1960.

-Throughout the 1950s, Bronson spent most of his early acting career performing in TV shows as well as small parts in films, until he landed the lead in this ABC series.
-This is the only TV series in which he played the lead role.
+This is the only TV series in which Bronson played the lead role.

 Plot

-Bronson portrayed Mike Kovac, a former Korean War combat photographer, freelancing in New York City, who specialized in getting the photographs that other lensmen could not.
-He usually assists newspapers, insurance companies, the police and private individuals, all of whom want a filmed record of an event.
+Bronson portrayed Mike Kovac, a former World War II combat photographer.
+He usually assists "newspapers, insurance companies, the police, private individuals, and anyone else who wanted a filmed record of an event.

 By often acting as a private eye, Kovac gets himself into plenty of trouble involving criminals of every kind, helping with cases the police could not handle.

 Besides an array of cameras for normal use, for surreptitious work Kovac employs cameras hidden in a radio, cigarette lighter and even his necktie.
 He also has a phone in his car, and a portable darkroom in the trunk where he could develop his negatives on the spot.

-Kovac's police liaison is Lieutenant Donovan (James Flavin), though he frequently seeks advice from Anton Kovac (Ludwig Stössel), his immigrant father.
+Kovac's police liaison is Lieutenant Donovan (James Flavin), though he frequently seeks advice from and is aided by Anton Kovac (Ludwig Stössel), his father.
+They are of ambiguous Eastern European ancestry, in one episode Mike and his father serve kapusta to another character.